CINECA-project/wp4-federated-joint-cohort-analysis/4.3-pipelines/demonstrators/4.3.1-genotyping/README.md

 The pipeline dependencies are contained in a [`Dockerfile`](Dockerfile), available as a `tskir/cineca-wp4-genotyping` image.

-For simplicity, the commands below always display Nextflow being invoked simply as `nextflow`; however, the syntax slightly varies between environments (only the base, not the arguments).
+For simplicity, the commands below always display Nextflow being invoked simply as `nextflow`; however, the syntax slightly varies between environments.
 Please see the separate documentation for each environment on how to run it.

 ## Step A1, individual level data processing: GIAB